biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 - **.command.err**, contains the standard error of the command execution
 - **.command.begin**, contains what has to be executed before `.command.sh`
 - **.command.sh**, contains the block of code indicated in the process
-- **.command.run**, contains the code made by Nextflow for the execution of `.command.sh`, and contains environmental variables, eventual invocations of Linux containers etc.
+- **.command.run**, contains the code made by Nextflow for the execution of `.command.sh`, and contains environmental variables, eventual invocations of Linux containers, etc.

 For example, the content of `.command.sh` is: